nianzelee/PhD-Dissertation/reproduction-artifact/README.md

 - Git

-  We will use Git to download other tools, e.g., ApproxMC.
+  We will use Git to download ApproxMC.
   Please install Git with the following command:

   ```shell